cscu-ok/regulations/constitution.md

 Only Executive and Council members are entitled to vote at General Meetings.
 All Course Union members shall be entitled to vote at Annual General Meetings and Special General Meetings.
 Special General Meetings may be called at any time by the Executive Council.
 The Secretary shall prepare the agenda for General Meetings.

 ## Membership Voting
-Voting Membership in this Course Union shall be comprised entirely of Computer Science Students.
+Voting Membership in this Course Union shall be comprised entirely of CSCU General Members.
 Each member of this Course Union is eligible to:

 <ol type='a'>
     <li>Exercise one (1) vote in the election of the Course Union President and for every other Executive Member.</li>